thenisvan/SerialyTTY/publishing/docusaurus/docs/index.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](./en/contributing.md) for details.
+Please check our [GitHub repository](https://github.com/thenisvan/SerialyTTY) for the latest updates and contribution guidelines.

 ---